 Tip #3: Indulge in delicious Thai Foods at the Floating Market

-You can find plenty of fresh coconuts in the market, but make sure not to drink more than 2.
+You can find plenty of fresh coconuts in the market, but make sure not to drink more than two.
 Drinking too much might cause you diarrhea! 🙂

 Here’s a price list of the foods sold in the market for quick reference.